moorepants/learn-multibody-dynamics/lagrange.rst

 There is a trick, called the method of the Lagrange multupliers, to quickly find the correct generalized forces associated with the constraint forces.

-Given a constraint in the general form
+Given a motion constraint (time derivative of a configuration constraint or a nonholonomic constraint) in the general form

 .. math::